fstnetwork/module-api/Workshop/engine/createUser.md

   }
   ```

-- Parameter
+- Annotations for the parameters and attributes
-  - `id` is a global identifier
+  - `id` is a global identifier, it must be a unique string
   - `role`
-    - 0: Master (Master CANNOT be created by API)
+    - ~~0: Master (Master CANNOT be created by this API)~~
-    - 1: Issuer
+    - 1 : Issuer
-    - 2: End User
+    - 2 : End-User
-  - `password` is required for sign in
+  - `password` is the credential in sign-in for this user
-  - `passphrase` is required to decrypt Ethereum key JSON and sign the transaction
+  - `passphrase` is the passphrase for encrypting randomly created private key for this user
-  - `keystore` is an encrypted wallet private key
+  - `keystore` is the wallet file that contains the encrypyed private key

 - Permission
-  - Only Master can create Issuer
+  - Only Master can create Issuer (role = 1)
-  - Master and Issuer can create End User
+  - Master and Issuer can create End-User (role = 2)